opencog/sensory/DesignNotes-F.md

 * Unix directory listings contain both `.` and `..` directories, and recursing on these will lead to infinite loops.
 How is this to be avoided?

+* File permissions means that some files and directories will be unaccessible.
+This is handled by having the the `FileSysStream` throw exceptions for these cases.
+A design strategy is needed for excpetion handling.
+For now, having `WriteLink` try and catch seems like an OK solution.